CyberMonitor/orquestra-docs/v1/content/tutorials/hello-workflow.md

 This tutorial will cover the key components in a Quantum Engine workflow and walk you through the process of building your first workflow.

 ## Concepts
-Every workflow is built with a `spec` that executes `templates`.
-A `template` is a step in the workflow that describes the context of the work to be done, e.g. the code to be executed, the inputs, and outputs.
-Templates are distributed via `resources`, which represent a versioned set of templates from an external source.
+Every workflow executes a series of `steps`.
+A `step` is a task in the workflow that describes the context of the work to be done, e.g. the code to be executed, the inputs, and outputs.
+The `runtime` tag specifies how a `step` should be executed.
+Currently the only supported `runtime` is for Python 3.
+The `imports` tag specifies `resources` where the code to be executed in the `steps` is to be found.
+Currently, the only supported type of `resource` is a git repository.

-### Templates

-Templates are analogous to functions.
-They define the inputs they take in, the actions to be performed, and the outputs they produce.
-Templates can be defined once and reused multiple times within a workflow.

-There are also two kinds of templates, **resource templates** and **workflow templates**.
-To understand more about both types as well as the similarities and differences between the two, refer to the [templates page](../../quantum-engine/templates/).

-### Resources

-Resources are a way of making both templates and source code reusable and shareable.

-A resource is made of two components: the source code that will be executed and the template that calls that code.
-To learn more about what comprises a resource as well as how to build your own, please refer to the [resources page](../../quantum-engine/resources/).

 ## Building a Workflow

 There are three steps to building a workflow:

-1. Create one or more templates and associated source code (optional)

-1. Make templates and code available as a resource (optional)
+1. Make code available as a resource (optional)

-1. Incorporate the resource into a workflow
+1. Incorporate the resource into a workflow using the `imports` tag

-Note: Steps 1 and 2 are optional if you reuse existing resources.
+Note: Step 1 is optional if you reuse existing resources.

 ## Hello Workflow

 Let's put these concepts into practice by building our first workflow.
 In this tutorial we will be:
 - Building a resource.
 A new resource will let you incorporate existing code into the workflow.
-- Writing templates that utilize resources to create in the `step` of a workflow.
+- Writing workflows that utilize resources in their `steps`.

-We could create a very minimalistic workflow without using resources, but we would miss out on what makes Quantum Engine powerful: sharing reusable templates and source code.
+We could create a very minimalistic workflow without using resources, but we would miss out on what makes Quantum Engine powerful: sharing reusable source code.
 We will start by showing you how to build your own resource.

 ### Building a Resource